-The desert sand was baked rust-red.
+The desert sand was baked rust-colored.
 Mile-high dunes crawled over infinite plains.
-The mustard sky veiled a mountain on a natural stone step so massive its hazy features extended into space.
+The mustard sky veiled a red mountain on a natural stone step so massive its hazy features extended into space.

 On impact it popped like a bubble.
 Forty pounds of snow hit hot sand, jumping and steaming and clumping together.